suhai-yehuza/game-diary/docs/COMMAND_LINE_SEEDING.md

 ✅ **Performance Options**: Optimize for different use cases

 This makes the seeding system adaptable to any environment, from quick development testing to production-ready realistic data generation.

+# Command Line Seeding

+> **Note:** Seeding and test scripts are now managed via the unified CLI or pnpm scripts.
+See the main README for details.